We must equip all young people with the tools to move seamlessly from education to careers.

 JFF will leverage our decades of leadership and expertise in strengthening workforce and education systems in the U.S. with a lens on equity.

 “JFF will leverage our decades of leadership and expertise in strengthening workforce and education systems in the U.S. with a lens on equity,” says Amy Loyd, associate vice president of JFF’s Pathways to Prosperity initiative.
 “We must equip all young people with the tools to move seamlessly from education to careers.
-JFF is thrilled that the foundation chose us to lead this work to strengthen national systems of high-quality college and career pathways for youth who are Black, Latinx, and experiencing poverty."
+JFF is thrilled that the foundation chose us to lead this work to strengthen national systems of high-quality college and career pathways for youth who are Black, Latinx, or experiencing poverty."

 JFF will lead and learn with seven intermediary organizations that serve diverse populations of youth across the country, including Boys and Girls Club of Greater Memphis, Brooklyn Navy Yard, Career Connect Washington, CareerWise Colorado, HERE to HERE, Rush University Medical Center, and YouthForce NOLA.
 Through partnership and collaboration, JFF will support each organization individually and collectively to share, co-create, improve upon, and codify best practices and exciting innovations in the role of intermediary organizations focused on building equitable pathways.